Is Morphe cruelty free? It’s a question that many have asked. And does Morphe test on animals, even with their vegan formulas?

 There is no dedicated page to their vegan and animal-cruelty policies.
 There’s not even a paragraph covering it on their about page.
 So, despite having a wide range of vegan products, Morphe aren’t interested in becoming a “vegan brand” or associating themselves with being free of animal-cruelty.

-When pushed, Morphe has confirmed in the past to various beauty bloggers that their suppliers and third-party collaborators are cruelty-free and don’t test products on animals either.
+We’ve reached out to them several times to get more info on their animal testing policy, but unfortunately, they didn’t get back to us.
+However, Morphe has confirmed in the past to various beauty bloggers that their suppliers and third-party collaborators are cruelty-free and don’t test products on animals either.
 They’ve also said that they don’t sell their products in China (we’ve explained why this is relevant below).

 Another point worth noting is that we are taking Morphe’s word for this, as they have no certification or verification from vegan associations.
 In fact, they don’t have organic certifications for their ingredients either.